shatadip/YouTube-It/README.md

 ## Intelligent Search

-YouTube It intelligently searches for the search term or title of the current tab, providing accurate and relevant results.
+Tube It intelligently searches for the search term or title of the current tab, providing accurate and relevant results.
 The extension's smart algorithms ensure a seamless and effective search experience.

 ## User Feedback